Native American Pueblos of New Mexico: A Visitor's Guide

 Taos Pueblo, New Mexico

 Just north of the modern Town of Taos is Taos Pueblo, which has been continuously and exclusively occupied for at least 1,000 years and has preserved much of its character as a pueblo in the purest form.
-Around the central plaza are fortress-like houses in the oldest adobe style, built only of clay and straw, without fired bricks.
+Around the central plaza are fortress-like houses in the oldest adobe style, built only of clay and straw, without fired bricks, and housing some 150 residents.
 Particularly notable are the multi-storied houses and domed ovens for baking bread.

 Built in a Hispanic style in 1813, the Mission Church of San Francisco de Asis is located just off the central plaza.
-Residents are still strongly attached to their traditions and the pueblo tends to be quite reserved.
+Residents are still strongly attached to their traditions, and the pueblo tends to be quite reserved.
 Visitors are welcome during the day and on special occasions announced on the pueblo's website.
-The guided tour is outstanding.
+The guided tours are outstanding.

-Located 30 mi southwest of Santa Fe, Santo Domingo Pueblo is one of the largest and most conservative of the New Mexico pueblos.
-The pueblo is well known for its jewelry production and handicrafts, as well as the great importance placed on time-honored religious institutions and social structures.
-Santo Domingo jewelers tend to travel far and wide, which is one of the reasons the pueblo is so well known.
+Located 30 miles southwest of Santa Fe, Kewa Pueblo-formerly Santo Domingo Pueblo-is one of the largest and most conservative of the New Mexico Pueblos.
+The pueblo is well known for its jewelry production, pottery, and handicrafts, as well as the great importance placed on time-honored religious institutions and social structures.
+Santo Domingo jewelers tend to travel far and wide with their wares, which is one of the reasons the pueblo is so well known.

-Despite the conservative nature of the pueblo they do welcome visitors for the Corn Dance and Sandaro as well as Christmas and Easter ceremonies.
-The Santo Domingo Pueblo Mission Church was completed in 1895 on the site of an earlier church destroyed in the Pueblo revolt of the late 1600s.
+Despite the conservative nature of the pueblo, they do welcome visitors for the Corn Dance and Sandaro, as well as Christmas and Easter ceremonies.
+The Mission Santo Domingo church was completed in 1895 on the site of an earlier church destroyed in the Pueblo revolt of the late 1600s.
 Photography and other recording is not permitted.

 Cochiti Pueblo, New Mexico